fillna/fake_news_detection/README.md

 Description of [Liar Liar Dataset](https://arxiv.org/pdf/1705.00648.pdf): <br />
 =====================================================================
 Introduced by William Yang, Wang in his paper about “Liar, liar pants on fire.”
 This is a publicly available dataset made for fake new detection.
 Overall dataset is about 12.8k and manually labeled with the scrape content from POLITIFACT.com.
-We used this dataset and combined it with scraped new Politifact data from Jun to do a multiclass bias classification.
+We used this dataset and combined it with scraped new Politifact data from June to do a multiclass bias classification.
 We will also be using the combined dataset to do some textual analysis such as sentimental analysis.
 Such a dataset mainly contains a statement of the speaker, the name of the speaker, the context of this statement, and the label.
 Detail description below:

 Column 1: the ID of the statement ([ID].json).<br />
 Column 2: the label.<br />